hay/haybase/README.md

 *I get a 'Could not decode JSON' error!*

-The config.json in 'haybase/' should be valid.
+The haybase.json the root of your theme folder should be valid.
 Check for missing commas and quotes.
 Copy-paste your file in [jsonlint] to figure out what's wrong.

 *Why bother with WordPress at all?
 Why not use a proper coded CMS such as